-A medical malpractice lawyer Memphis TN provides might deal with a broad range of cases that involve:
+As a medical malpractice lawyer Memphis TN trusts with their biggest claims, we’ve dealt with a broad range of cases that include:

-- Surgical Errors: These mistakes occur before or during surgery and may include damage to an organ or body part, leftover equipment in the body, or operating on the wrong part.
-Surgical errors might also happen after the procedure, resulting in infection or further injury.
-If the patient is provided with improper post-operative care, it may also be considered malpractice.
+- Surgical Errors: These mistakes occur before or during surgery.
+Examples include: damage to an organ or body part, leftover equipment in the body, or operating on the wrong part.

-- Childbirth Injury: When an unborn fetus, a baby, or a mother is injured from a healthcare professional’s negligence, you should speak to a medical malpractice lawyer Memphis TN trusts.
-This could include failing to diagnose medical conditions or treating a patient with the wrong medication.
+- Childbirth Injury: Childbirth injury means an unborn fetus, a baby, or a mother suffers injury from a healthcare professional’s negligence.
+In these cases, you should speak to a medical malpractice lawyer Memphis TN trusts.
+Childbirth injuries often cause lifelong problems.
+Many people imagine these injuries as only obvious physical damage (for example, a head injury during the birth process).
+Those certainly do happen.
+But they may also include failing to diagnose medical conditions or treating a pregnant patient with the wrong medication.

 - Misdiagnosis: One of the most common forms of malpractice is misdiagnosis.
 This could include failing to identify a condition or misdiagnosing a condition.

-- Anesthesia Mistakes: If an anesthesiologist fails to understand a patient’s medical history, uses defective medications or products, improperly places the equipment, or does not check the patient’s vital signs, you should consult a medical malpractice lawyer Memphis TN respects.
+- Anesthesia Mistakes: Examples include when an anesthesiologist fails to understand a patient’s medical history or uses defective medications or products.
+We’ve also seen cases where they improperly place the equipment or don’t check the patient’s vital signs.
+If you’ve been a victim, contact a medical malpractice lawyer Memphis TN knows and trusts.

-- Medication Errors: If the patient is given the wrong medication, an improper dosage, or has a negative interaction with another medication that was known to have been prescribed, it could be medical malpractice.
+- Medication Errors: If the patient receives the wrong medication, an improper dosage, or has a negative interaction with another prescribed medication, it could be medical malpractice.

 When You Should File a Medical Malpractice Claim